kmgowda/SBK/README.md

                      number of of events(records) ; <arg> number of events(records) per Write or Read Transaction -throughput <arg>   if > 0 , throughput in MB/s
-                     if 0 , writes 'records'
+                     if 0 , writes/reads 'records'
-                     if -1, get the maximum throughput -time <arg>         Number of seconds to run; if not specified, runs forever
+                     if -1, get the maximum throughput (default: -1) -time <arg>         Number of seconds to run; if not specified, runs forever
  -writers <arg>      Number of writers

 ```